paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 (3) Any type of course which the Secretary finds to be avocational or recreational in character (or the advertising for which the Secretary finds contains significant avocational or recreational themes) unless the veteran submits justification showing that the course will be of bona fide use in the pursuit of the veteran’s present or contemplated business or occupation.

-(4) Any independent study program except an independent study program (including such a program taken over open circuit television) that—
+(4) Any independent study program except—

+  (A) an independent study program (including such a program taken over open circuit television) that—

-  (A) is accredited by an accrediting agency or association recognized by the Secretary of Education under subpart 2 of part H of title IV of the Higher Education Act of 1965 ([20 U.S.C.
+    (i) is accredited by an accrediting agency or association recognized by the Secretary of Education under subpart 2 of part H of title IV of the Higher Education Act of 1965 ([20 U.S.C.
 1099b](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1099b&num=0&edition=prelim));

-  (B) leads to—
+    (ii) leads to—

-    (i) a standard college degree;
+      (I) a standard college degree;

-    (ii) a certificate that reflects educational attainment offered by an institution of higher learning; or
+      (II) a certificate that reflects educational attainment offered by an institution of higher learning; or

-    (iii) a certificate that reflects completion of a course of study offered by—
+      (III) a certificate that reflects graduation from a course of study offered by—

-      (I) an area career and technical education school (as defined in subparagraphs (C) and (D) of section 3(3) of the Carl D. Perkins Career and Technical Education Act of 2006 ([20 U.S.C.
+        (aa) an area career and technical education school (as defined in subparagraphs (C) and (D) of section 3(3) of the Carl D. Perkins Career and Technical Education Act of 2006 ([20 U.S.C.
 2302(3)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section2302/3&num=0&edition=prelim))) that provides education at the postsecondary level; or

-      (II) a postsecondary vocational institution (as defined in section 102(c) of the Higher Education Act of 1965 ([20 U.S.C.
+        (bb) a postsecondary vocational institution (as defined in section 102(c) of the Higher Education Act of 1965 ([20 U.S.C.
 1002(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1002/c&num=0&edition=prelim))) that provides education at the postsecondary level; and

-  (C) in the case of a program described in subparagraph (B)(iii)—
+    (iii) in the case of a program described in clause (ii)(III)—

-    (i) provides training aligned with the requirements of employers in the State or local area where the program is located, which may include in-demand industry sectors or occupations; and
+      (I) provides training aligned with the requirements of employers in the State or local area where the program is located, which may include in-demand industry sectors or occupations;

-    (ii) provides a student, upon completion of the program, with a recognized postsecondary credential that is recognized by employers in the relevant industry, which may include a credential recognized by industry or sector partnerships in the State or local area where the industry is located; and
+      (II) provides a student, upon graduation from the program, with a recognized postsecondary credential that is recognized by employers in the relevant industry, which may include a credential recognized by industry or sector partnerships in the State or local area where the industry is located; and

-    (iii) meets such content and instructional standards as may be required to comply with the criteria under section 3676(c)(14) and (15) of this title.
+      (III) meets such content and instructional standards as may be required to comply with the criteria under section 3676(c)(14) and (15) of this title; or

+  (B) an online high technology program of education (as defined in subsection (h)(2) of [section 3699C of this title](./chapter-036-administration-of-educational-benefits.md#section-3699c))—

+    (i) the provider of which has entered into a contract with the Secretary under subsection (c) of such section;

+    (ii) that has been provided to covered individuals (as defined in subsection (h)(1) of such section) under such contract for a period of at least five years;

+    (iii) regarding which the Secretary has determined that the average employment rate of covered individuals who graduated from such program of education is 65 percent or higher for the year preceding such determination; and

+    (iv) that satisfies the requirements of subsection (e) of such section.

 **(b)** Except to the extent otherwise specifically provided in this title or chapter 106 of title 10, the Secretary shall not approve the enrollment of an eligible veteran in any course of flight training other than one given by an educational institution of higher learning for credit toward a standard college degree the eligible veteran is seeking.